 About The GreenFields

 At The GreenFields Continuing Care Community, our mission is to provide for the physical, social, and spiritual needs of those we serve, in a Christian environment.
 We believe in the dignity and worth of each individual and that every resident of our continuing care communities should be encouraged to retain or regain the highest level of independence possible.
-As such, we provide a variety of care and service options – from residential living and outpatient rehabilitation to long-term skilled nursing and memory care – all so you can make the right choice for your needs.
+As such, we provide a variety of care and service options – from independent living and outpatient rehabilitation to long-term skilled nursing and memory care – all so you can make the right choice for your needs.

 As part of the Niagara Lutheran Health System, The GreenFields Continuing Care Community’s core values are:

 and the achievement of the organization’s quality, strategic and financial goals.